 - Get enough volume so you can believe the data.
 Traditional customer satisfaction response rates of less than 10% leave you guessing the validity of the data.
 Our customers typically have response rates exceeding 30%, with some well over 50%.

-Learn more at my SITS17 session
+Learn more at my employee experience SITS17 session

 This year at SITS17, the UK’s highest-attended ITSM conference, I’ll be presenting on how to make employee experience the most meaningful metric.
 During my session, I’ll present multiple customer cases on how HappySignals customers have done this, changing their internal discussions and increasing ITSM’s position in the value chain.
 Please attend to hear how: